alem-platform/backend/marketflow/README.md

 ## Context

-Imagine you are building a system for a financial firm that needs real-time price updates from multiple cryptocurrency exchanges.
-This system must handle multiple sources of data concurrently, process updates efficiently, and provide an API for querying recent prices and market statistics.
+Imagine you're developing a system for a financial firm that requires real-time price updates from multiple cryptocurrency exchanges.
+The system must efficiently handle concurrent data streams, process updates in real time, and expose an API for querying recent prices and market statistics.
-~~This project is real (a similar project is used at the workplace of one of the graduates).
-It integrates into a more complex system and addresses some business challenges.~~
+This project is real (a similar project is used at the workplace of one of the graduates).
+It integrates into a more complex system and addresses some business challenges.
 To achieve this, the project will implement:

+Imagine you're developing a system for a financial firm that requires real-time price updates from multiple cryptocurrency exchanges.
+The system must efficiently handle concurrent data streams, process updates in real time, and expose an API for querying recent prices and market statistics.

-- WebSocket-based real-time data fetching (Live Mode)
+- Real-time data fetching (`Live Mode`)
-- WebSocket-based real-time test data fetching (Test Mode)
+- Real-time test data fetching (`Test Mode`)
 - Concurrent data processing using channels & worker pools
 - Data storage in PostgreSQL
 - Redis caching for quick access to frequently requested prices